Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_params.md

 !!! abstract "Summary"

-    In this step you have learned:
+    In this step we have learned:

     1. How to how to add a parameter to a pipeline
     2. How to modify a parameter using the command line